semajyllek/art-recognition/README.md

 ## Incremental Training

-For the full WikiArt dataset (215K images), incremental training is essential:
+For the full art dataset (215K images), incremental training is essential:

 - Processes artworks in manageable chunks of 1000
 - Tracks which artworks have been processed to avoid duplicates